NREL/resstock/docs/read_the_docs/source/tutorial/workflow_outputs.rst

 Other Outputs
 -------------

-Additionally you can find other outputs, including characteristics, sample weights, upgrade costs, and quantities of interest.
+Additionally you can find other outputs, including characteristics, sample weights, upgrade related multipliers and costs, and quantities of interest.

 Characteristics
 ***************